-Project Strategy Sediment Control Project Method Connectivity

-Habitat Quality

-Applicant is or has a project sponsor

-Habitat Quantity

-Likelihood of satisfying the granting agency

-Salmonid Life Histories Accuracy of budget

-Species Diversity (current)

-Urgency for immediate implementation

-Riparian forest and native vegetation Qualifications

-Local Community Support
+- Project Strategy Project Method Habitat Quality Habitat Quantity Salmonid Life Histories Species Diversity (current) Riparian forest and native vegetation Local Community Support - Sediment Control Connectivity Applicant is or has a project sponsor Likelihood of satisfying the granting agency Accuracy of budget Urgency for immediate implementation Qualifications

-(A copy of the form used by technical reviewers for proposal evaluation follows on the next pages)
+(A copy of the form used by technical reviewers for proposal evaluation follows on the next pages.
+Scorers will use a modified version of this form to score riparian projects.)